-A class of capital stock in a corporation distinct from common stock.
-Preferred stock generally carries no voting rights, pays a specified dividend, and it has preference over common stock in the payment of dividends or in the event that corporate assets are liquidated.
+Other Real Asset Investments Real assets typically exist in physical form and are generally considered to include "hard generally carries no voting rights, pays a specified dividend, and it has preference over common stock in the payment of dividends or in the event that corporate assets are liquidated.
 Although preferred stock has some features similar to bonds, it is classified as an "equity" investment.